 Activities away from the meeting place

-If you’re planning an activity that won’t take place in your normal meeting place, such as a visit to the local park, sports field, theatre or ice rink, there are several things to consider:
+If you’re planning an activity that won’t take place in your normal meeting place, there are several things to consider:

-- Whether the activity is appropriate to the age and ability of the girls participating
+- Whether the activity is appropriate to the age and ability of the participants

-- How to take into account all the needs of all participants – medical, dietary, faith and cultural
+- How to take into accounts the needs of all participants (eg medical, dietary, faith, cultural etc)

 - Whether the location, conditions and time of day are appropriate